0xdefh/0xdefh.github.io/_posts/2024-07-05-OSINT Investigation Case 0x00.md

 ![Mymin.net Login Page](/assets/img/mymin-net-login.png)

-There are 29 times where web archive take a snapshot of this webpage, we will check it all the see if are there nay interesting stuffs
+There are 29 times where web archive take a snapshot of this webpage, we will check it all the see if are there any interesting stuffs

 ![Web Archive Timeline](/assets/img/webarchive-timeline.png)